Publishing Articles with Git

 $ git remote add server ssh://your.web.server/home/user/git/content.git

-Adjust the path in the above command accordingly – I like to store my content in my home directory, but you can put this repository anywhere you like.
+Adjust the path in the above command accordingly – I like to store my Git repositories in my home directory, but you can put this repository anywhere you like.

 Publishing via the remote repository

-We’re going to write a git hook that will copy a fresh set of pages from your remote repository to /var/apps/nesta/shared/content (the default location for your content in production mode).
+We're going to write a git hook that will copy a fresh set of pages from your remote repository to /var/apps/nesta/shared/content (the default location for an application that is deployed with Vlad).
 It will also remove any cached .html files in your public directory.
-Replace the hooks/post-receive script in your remote repository with this script:
+Create a file called hooks/post-receive script in your remote repository and add the contents of this script to it:

 #!/bin/sh